 Nova-Tech Engineering is a global leader in robotics and equipment that supports the Ag technology industries.
-What started as a two-person company in Willmar in the early ’90s, Nova-Tech Engineering supports more than 500 hatcheries worldwide in more than 50 countries.
+What started as a two-person company in Willmar in 1992, now employs more than 125 professionals.
+Nova-Tech Engineering holds 7 US patents and its equipment can be found in more than 300 hatcheries in more than 46 countries and 6 continents.

 The MinnWest Technology Campus, founded in 2006 to promote the advancement of agribusiness, bioscience and technology in Kandiyohi County, is home to several global leaders in manufacturing, including Nova-Tech Engineering.
 The 100-acre campus houses 31 companies and is continually recruiting innovative businesses to the area.